ruxunderscore/net2JSON/README.md

 # net2JSON
-Checks for pingable clients on 1 or more subnets, then checks if they have web servers running on port 80 or 443.
+Checks for pingable clients on 1 or more subnets, then checks if they have open ports between 1..1024.
 Then, the results are recorded to a unix timestamped json file for easy parsing.

 ## Prerequisites
 - python3